Pandora and the Flying Dutchman (1951) - full transcript

 Still more remarkable that

-I painted her as pandora,
+I've painted her as Pandora,

 darling of the gods.

-They gave her the
+They gave her the precious box which

 she was forbidden to open.

-I am pandora Reynolds of
+I am Pandora Reynolds of

-Indianapolis in points east.
+Indianapolis and points east.

-like to know is how my face and
+What I'd like to know is

-my name got into this painting.
+got into this painting.

 Allow me to make a few small

-changes from the living model?
+changes from the living model.

 You still haven't told